tigerbeetle/tigerbeetle/docs/internals/data_file.md

 commonly used in filesystems.
 In fact, you can think of TigerBeetle's data file as a filesystem.

 The superblock is what holds this logical "root pointer".
-Physically, the "root pointer" is comprised from many block references.
+Physically, the "root pointer" is comprised of a couple of block references.
 These blocks, taken together, specify the manifests of all LSM trees.

 Superblock is located at a fixed position in the data file, so, when a replica starts up, it can read the superblock, read root block indexes and hashes from the superblock, and through those get